Cole Kmet Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - In his three matchups against the Vikings, Kmet's 30 receiving yards average is 5.5 less than his over/under for Sunday's game (35.5).

-- This week Kmet will face the NFL's 28th-ranked pass defense (272.1 yards allowed per game).
+- The Vikings have the NFL's 28th-ranked pass defense this season, surrendering 272.1 yards per game through the air.

-- The Vikings have given up 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.
+- At 1.8 passing TDs conceded per game, the Vikings defense is ranked 24th in the league.

 Recent Performances

-- Against the Giants last week, Kmet was targeted five times and picked up 25 yards on three receptions.
+- In last week's game against the Giants, Kmet was targeted five times and recorded three catches for 25 yards.

 Kmet's Chicago Teammates